galdor/fpkg/README.md

-# fpkg
+# Fpkg
 Fpkg is a small program to interact with FreeBSD packages.
 While the official [`pkg` program](https://github.com/freebsd/pkg) works perfectly well for package management, it is not as practical to build packages.
-Among other
+Among other things:
-things:

 - It forces the user to manually build the file and directory list and their checksum and permissions.